 Swelling and pressure in the face and nasal area, with pain itself mitigated with medication.

-Dr. Andrew J. Miller is a specialist in facial plastic surgery who has performed thousands upon thousands of rhinoplasty surgeries in New Jersey.
+Dr. Andrew J. Miller is a specialist in facial plastic surgery who has performed thousands upon thousands of rhinoplasty surgeries.
 The Consumer’s Research Council rated him one of the best surgeons in American, and he is considered one of the top 50 cosmetic surgeons in NJ.
 He is a triple board member of prestigious facial plastic surgery groups with stringent qualifications criteria.
 In addition to operating out of accredited ambulatory surgical centers, Dr. Miller maintains hospital privileges in multiple local hospitals.
 When he isn’t personally performing delicate rhinoplasties and other facial plastic surgeries, he enjoys authoring peer-reviewed articles, studies, and book chapters on plastic surgery, or lecturing at national conferences.

 I only perform surgery on the face, and have been performing rhinoplasty every week for over 20 years.